-It was not only the subject matter taught in school that Grundtvig and Kold objected to.
+In was not only the subject matter taught in school that Grundtvig and Kold objected to.
 It was also the methods used.
 For them, the starting point for teaching should be the child and not a set of dusty texts predetermined by an 'authority'.
 Both men saw story-telling as a key to arousing the child's imagination and understanding, and Grundtvig placed enormous importance on 'the living word', and on communication from the heart.

-Both Grundtvig and Kold favoured story- telling as a method to awaken and encouraged the child's imagination.
+Both Grundtvig and Kold favoured story telling as a method to rise and encouraged children's fantasy.